ghga-de/nf-platypusindelcalling/README.md

    Note that some form of configuration will be needed so that Nextflow knows how to fetch the required software.
 This is usually done in the form of a config profile (`YOURPROFILE` in the example command above).
 You can chain multiple config profiles in a comma-separated string.

-   > - The pipeline comes with config profiles called `docker`, `singularity` and `conda` which instruct the pipeline to use the named tool for software management.
+   > - The pipeline comes with config profiles called `docker` and `singularity` which instruct the pipeline to use the named tool for software management.
 For example, `-profile test,docker`.
    > - Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see if a custom config file to run nf-core pipelines already exists for your Institute.
 If so, you can simply use `-profile <institute>` in your command.
 This will enable either `docker` or `singularity` and set the appropriate execution settings for your local compute environment.
    > - If you are using `singularity`, please use the [`nf-core download`](https://nf-co.re/tools/#downloading-pipelines-for-offline-use) command to download images first, before running the pipeline.
 Setting the [`NXF_SINGULARITY_CACHEDIR` or `singularity.cacheDir`](https://www.nextflow.io/docs/latest/singularity.html?#singularity-docker-hub) Nextflow options enables you to store and re-use the images from a central location for future pipeline runs.